CemilCesur/Pythonic-DBus-Calculator-and-CoinFlip-Apps/README.md

 # Preview
 #
-I coded coin flip and calculator services that use the PydBus Session bus feature.
+I coded coin flip and calculator services that use the PydBus Session Bus feature.
 Then I developed an application with these services.
 #
 App video
 #